Binge Eating Disorder

 Individuals with binge eating disorder often:

-Binge eating disorder is found in 2 to 5 percent of the general population, and is more often seen in women than men.
+Binge eating disorder is found in about 2 to 3 percent of the general population, and is more often seen in women than men.

 What are complications of binge eating disorder?